AlexBinder/LRP_Pytorch_Resnets_Densenet/README.md

 Cuda 10.2 .

 LRP-gamma is missing, i will add it after the AI.SG summer school because it is a coding task for them :) .

+Apologies for hordes of print statements like mushrooms after long rain, and for not writing much explanatory text. code has a structure. i will upload explanatory slides on that soon.
+I dont have the time for blog like texts, though i appreciate people who write deep explanations like jonathan hui on medium or lilian weng.